-Peek – Create a Animated GIF Recorder in Linux
+Peek – To create animated GIF Recorder in Linux

-Peek is free, open source tool that create/record a selection of your screen to an animated GIF image on Unix like operating system.
+Peek is free and open source tool that create/record a selection of your screen to an animated GIF image on Unix like operating system.
 It uses

 Peek is very handy tool which offers a simple window that can be resized to select a screen area to record.
 Simple click the record button to create animated gif after resizing Peek window.

-Anyone can create animated gif in zero knowledge with peek.
+Anyone can create animated gif with no knowledge with peek.
 It creates best quality video with less size.
-It is not a general purpose screencast app with extended features.
+It is not a general purpose screen cast app with extended features.
 Currently supports X11 not Wayland, developer have a plan to add Wayland and other operating systems support in the future.

 For Debian based Systems